 We are fortunate to live in the sunshine state!
-However; in case of rain or inclement weather, sessions can be held inside at my office located at 2561 Moody Blvd Suite 2 Flagler Beach, FL 32136.
+However; in case of rain or inclement weather, sessions can be held inside at the office located at 50 Leanni Way C4 Palm Coast, FL 32137.

 It is your choice, based upon availability.
-I work to be flexible with your schedule.
+We will work to be flexible with your schedule.
 Saturday hours are available.